LASP-UCL/Student-project-quickstart/README.md

 ---

 # Starting your project
-Congratulation on your project!
-It will be a great research journey and, as every research journey, it will start from reading!
 In this document you can find a detailed reading list.
 The list is categorized into three different types of readings:
 1. Scientific books/papers to build background knowledge that will be certainly needed during the project as well as to get you up-to-speed on the literature for your project subject